 Grab Founder Anthony Tan On The 5 Key Ingredients To His Success

-In an interview with Malaysia Tatler, Tan reveals it’s a desire to make real social change that continues to drive both him and co-founder Hooi Ling Tan, a fellow Gen.T lister.
-Here are five things to which the Malaysian-born entrepreneur attributes his incredible success.
+Tan recently spoke to Tatler Asia, sharing that it is a desire to make real social change that continues to drive both him and co-founder Hooi Ling Tan, a fellow Gen.T honouree.
+Here are five things to which the Malaysian-born entrepreneur attributes to Grab's incredible success.

 Southeast Asia is our home.
 Period.
 Our local teams in every country know the local problems and challenges inside out.
 Our deep local understanding and know-how are critical differentiators, especially when it comes to scaling locally, navigating regulatory environments and adapting to local infrastructure challenges.
 It has allowed us to innovate faster, forge more meaningful partnerships and find solutions different from our competitors.